Big Interview: How far has solo adventure tour operator WeRoad come in a year?

 Q: Looking back over the last year since we spoke, you've had a lot to celebrate.
 A month later in November you closed your Series B for 18 million euros, grown to nearly 3,000 coordinators, which is 50% growth and serviced 75,000 travellers so far this year.
 But what is it you're most proud of?

 A: We have many more itineraries compared to a year ago, with much higher volumes, bigger customer base and our satisfaction score has increased.
 That is what really makes me very confident that our operations are very strong, that the team has the right focus.
-Because when you ramp up that way, there might be the risk that you lose sight for the details that you just go for the big numbers, but actually we went the opposite.
-I said, wow, we did that.
+Because when you ramp up the way we have, there might be a risk that you lose sight of the details when you just go for the big numbers, but actually we went the opposite.
+I said: "Wow, we did that."
 We thought maybe we are going to miss a bit on the quality but actually, we have improved even.
-That is what made me really proud.
+That's what made me really proud.

 Q: What has been the critical change in the last 12 months that you've done as a business to improve growth and trajectory?